 i.
 Deposit your dissertation with GSAS.
 This is the final step to earning the Ph.D. degree.
 Complete information regarding the deposit is available through the Deposit Gateway.

 Please note that open defenses are no longer permitted by GSAS.

 You can find further information on the GSAS process and policity for distribution, defense and deposit of the defense here.
 Please note that due dates for May and October conferral dates can be found on the GSAS Dates and Deadlines page.

 1. Time to Completion

 The ideal time to degree for the sustainable development PhD is five years.
 Students are guaranteed funding through their fifth year, however, extensions beyond a fifth can be granted annually, but funding is not guaranteed.
-Once a student extends beyond the sixth year, his/her progress is no longer satisfactory.
+Once a student extends beyond the sixth year, with the excpetion of an approved Leave of Absence or Parental Accommodation, his/her progress is no longer satisfactory.
 A student who fails to maintain satisfactory progress will be advised of corrective steps to take, and be apprised of the consequences of failing to take those steps.
 A student who fails to maintain satisfactory progress after such a probationary period will have his/her candidacy terminated.

 SIPA and GSAS consider progress to be minimally satisfactory when a student completes each of the requirements as follows: